 Instead, use Periscope to interact, interact, and interact.
 Answer questions.
 Ask questions.
 Make Periscope like a dialogue.
 You’re not simply broadcasting something people want to see and expecting that to translate to brand recognition.

 People will recognize your brand when they recognize you.
-And they’ll only recognize you if you actually talk to them in your live videos.
+And they’ll only recognize you if you actually talk to them in your live streaming videos.

 Use Periscope Everywhere, Not Just on Twitter